Search

 Tehran was choked in black smoke after an oil refinery was hit, an escalation in strikes on Iran's domestic energy supplies.
 World Health Organization chief Tedros Ghebreyesus warned the fire risks contaminating food, water and air.

-Turkey said on Monday NATO air defences had shot down a ballistic missile that was fired from Iran and entered Turkish airspace, the second such incident of the war.
+Turkey said NATO air defences had shot down a ballistic missile that was fired from Iran and entered Turkish airspace, the second such incident of the war.
 Iran did not immediately comment on the report.

 Israel's military said it had launched new attacks in central Iran and struck the Lebanese capital Beirut, where Israel has extended its campaign after the Iran-backed militia Hezbollah fired across the border.